Bikeman868/OwinFramework.Middleware/readme.md

 to work with the OWIN Framework, and implementing this interface does not change how the middleware is used for application developers that choose not to use the OWIN Framework.

+Middleware devlopers of the world, please go ahead and implement `IMiddleware<object>` in your middleware so that application developers can configure it using the Owin Framework if they choose to.